ErikLjungdahl/spira/README.md

 ## Trivia

-Spira was made as a bachelor thesis on Chalmers University of Technology in 2020
+Spira was made as a bachelor thesis on University of Gothenburg and Chalmers University of Technology in 2020